 WIHS Children’s & Adult Jumper Championships

-Eligibility: Twenty-five (25) horse/rider combinations will be accepted, based on points accumulated in WIHS qualifying classes during the qualifying period.
-In addition, the overall children’s and adult jumper champions at the 2017 WIHS Regional Horse Show will automatically qualify.
+Eligibility: Check 2018 WIHS Prize List for updates.
+Approx. 25 horse/rider combinations will be accepted, based on points accumulated in WIHS qualifying classes during the qualifying period.
+In addition, the overall children’s and adult jumper champions at the 2018 WIHS Regional Horse Show will automatically qualify.
 Riders are limited to showing two horses in the Jumper Championships.
 Riders may not compete in any other jumper class at the Washington International Horse Show.
 Horses may not compete in any other class at the WIHS except the WIHS Equitation Finals.

 Format: Classes will be run under Table II, Sec.
 2(a).
 Time First Jump-Off.
 The first round and first jump-off, if any, are decided by adding together the faults incurred over the course and any penalties for exceeding the time allowed.
 In the event of equality of faults after the first round, there will be one jump-off for the first place in which time will decide in the event of equality of faults.
 Time in the first round will decide between horses tied for other than first place.
 To be shown over a course of approximately 10 jumps.

 Diane Kaminski, Ryegate Show Services, Inc.